-Data On Puerto Rico's Water, Power No Longer Available On FEMA's English Website
+After Backlash, FEMA Once Again Has Puerto Rico Power, Water Stats On Main Website

 But these gains are marginal as the Trump administration and federal agencies struggle to offer adequate and efficient aid to the U.S. territory with more than 3.4 million people.

-On Twitter, some have expressed concern that removing these crucial statistics from FEMA’s English-language website comes off as an attempt to hide the slow recovery efforts on the island.
+On Twitter, some expressed concern that removing these crucial statistics from FEMA’s English-language website came off as an attempt to hide the slow recovery efforts on the island.

-The data’s removal from the FEMA’s main website comes after President Donald Trump visited the island on Tuesday.
+The data’s temporary removal from FEMA’s main website comes after President Donald Trump visited the island on Tuesday.
 During his visit, Trump repeatedly applauded federal relief efforts on the island and suggested that the then-death toll of 16 meant Puerto Rico’s situation was not “a real catastrophe like Katrina.”

 “Sixteen people versus in the thousands,” Trump said on Tuesday.
 “You can be very proud of all of your people and all of our people working together.
 Sixteen versus literally thousands of people.
 You can be very proud.
 Everyone around this table, and everyone watching, can be very proud of what’s taking place in Puerto Rico.”

-Note: This article has been updated with a response from FEMA.